-The Libyan assets were frozen in February by a United Nations resolution imposing tough sanctions on Gadhafi in response to his use of violence against protesters.
-It is estimated that around $150 billion of Libyan assets are frozen worldwide under the U.N. sanctions.
+On Wednesday, the United States asked the U.N.
+Security Council to release $1.5 billion in Libyan assets.
+The assets were frozen in February by a U.N. resolution imposing tough sanctions on Mr. Gadhafi in response to his use of violence on protesters.

 The rebel leadership says it needs the funds to pay state salaries and maintain humanitarian services.